 Danny Heitman, the Wall Street Journal (June 17, 2014):

 “. . .
-Maybe its time for a ‘Joseph Epstein Reader’ that would assemble the best work from his previous books for old and new fans alike.
+Maybe it’s time for a ‘Joseph Epstein Reader’ that would assemble the best work from his previous books for old and new fans alike.
 In the meantime, A Literary Education inspires hope that Mr. Epstein’s good run [referring to the author’s 24 books] isn’t over just yet.”

 [Complete review: WSJ.com]